ntl/orchestra/README.md

     case event_name
     when :operation_entered then "Hello"
     when :operation_exited then "World!"
-    when :node_entered then "Hello from within a node" when :node_exited then "Goodbye from within a node" when :error_raised then "Ruh roh!"
+    when :step_entered then "Hello from within a step" when :step_exited then "Goodbye from within a step" when :error_raised then "Ruh roh!"
     end
   end